Spade Cooley: Murder of Ella Mae Evans

-Cooley's second wife, Ella Mae Cooley (née Evans), had been a singer in his band before they married in 1945; he was 34, she was 21.
+Cooley's second wife, Ella Mae Cooley (née Evans), had been a singer in his band before they married in 1945; he was 34, and she was 21.
 During their marriage, Cooley suspected her of repeatedly being unfaithful.
 Conversely, Ella Mae suspected Cooley of infidelity.
-In 1946, Ella Mae was certain of Spade's infidelity, and began packing to leave.
+In 1946, Ella Mae was certain of Spade's infidelity and began packing to leave.
 Cooley told his wife that if she ever did leave him, he would find her and kill her.

-After his retirement from music in 1960, Cooley's drinking became more of a problem and he was also mixing alcohol with thorazine.
+After his retirement from music in 1960, Cooley's drinking became more of a problem, and he was also mixing alcohol with thorazine.
 In February 1961, Ella Mae was hospitalized for a nervous breakdown.
 While there, she told nurses that the abuse from Cooley had escalated and that he had repeatedly threatened to murder her and their children.

 In March 1961, she told a friend she had had an affair with Roy Rogers in 1952 or 1953.
 She soon asked Cooley – who had had many of his own affairs – for a divorce.
 On March 23, he filed for divorce, citing "incompatibility", and seeking custody of their three children, Melody, Donnell, Jr., and John.

 On April 3, Cooley murdered his wife at the couple's home near Willow Springs.
 Cooley's then-14-year-old daughter, Melody, recounted to the jury how she was forced by her father to watch in terror as he beat her mother's head against the floor, stomped on her stomach, then crushed a lit cigarette against her skin to see whether she was dead.
 Cooley claimed his wife had been injured by falling in the shower.

 On April 26, 1961, Cooley was indicted by a Kern County grand jury for the murder.
-Cooley was defended by attorney P. Basil Lambros, in what was the longest case in county history at the time, and was convicted of first-degree murder by a Kern County jury on August 21, 1961, after unexpectedly withdrawing an insanity plea.
-Facing a possible death sentence, Cooley was sentenced to life in prison, eligible for parole after serving seven years.
+Cooley was defended by attorney P. Basil Lambros, in what was the longest case in county history at the time and was convicted of first-degree murder by a Kern County jury on August 21, 1961, after unexpectedly withdrawing an insanity plea.
+Facing a possible death sentence, Cooley was sentenced to life in prison, eligible for parole after serving seven years, after the jury recommended mercy.

 Cooley had a parole hearing after serving eight years, in August 1969.
-His friends in Hollywood had been lobbying Governor Ronald Reagan, who threw his support behind Cooley being released on parole; the state review board voted to grant Cooley a release on parole, effective February 1970.
+His friends in Hollywood had been lobbying Governor Ronald Reagan, who threw his support behind Cooley being released on parole.
+The state review board voted to grant Cooley a release on parole, effective February 1970.
 Cooley died before his parole took effect.

-Cooley had been awarded a Star on the Hollywood Walk of Fame, before the murder conviction, which has not been removed.
+Cooley had been awarded a Star on the Hollywood Walk of Fame before the murder conviction, which has not been removed.